Benderok/Boeing747/Readme.md

 > NOTE: It is recommended that you do an APU starting and operation procedure at a minimum of one time in a 7 day (weekly) interval if the airplane has not operated and you did not do the APU preservation procedure during this time.

 [Airplanes photos](https://www.airliners.net/)

+## Chapter 28 Fuel

+### Pressure fueling
+---
+*Fueling procedure*

+1. Do the operator supplied procedures to position the fuel vehicle.

+2. Connect a bonding cable from the fueling source to an approved electrical grounding or bonding connection on the airplane.

+3. Open these access panels:

+>Number, Name/Location
+>>521BB, Access Panel - Fueling Receptacles|
+>>621BB, Access Panel - Fueling Receptacles|

+4. Connect the fuel hose to the refuel receptacle adapter:

+* Remove the refuel receptacle cap.
+* Make sure there are no fuel leaks.
+* Make sure the refuel receptacle adapter is clean and not damaged.
+* Look for screws that attach to the adapter that are loose, damaged or missing.
+* Look for lugs on the adapter that are bent cracked or missing.
+* Make sure the defuel lever is correctly positioned in the recess for the refuel receptacle adapter.
+* Connect the refuel nozzle to the refuel receptacle.
+* Repeat these steps for each fuel hose.

+5. Put the manual handle for the FUELING SHUTOFF VALVE to the OPEN position (left wing and right wing, if necessary).

+6. Make sure the panel P42 floodlights are on.

+7. Set the SELECT QTY thumbwheels to the total fuel quantity necessary.
+Move the SET QTY switch to the TOTAL position and release.

+8. Put the ALL VALVES switch to the OPEN position.

+9. Activate the fuel shutoff control switch (deadman switch) to start the fuel flow.